Title Insurance: What You Need To Know

 Although many transactions include a warranty of title by default, some don’t.
 Estate sales, auctions and similar circumstances in which the seller is a representative rather than the owner may not include a warranty of title, because the representative is not aware of any conflicting claims.
 In such a situation, a home buyer may still want to consider purchasing a title insurance policy.

-Depending on the insurance provider and the state in which you live, a policy can cost $500 – $3,500.
-If the seller is the one purchasing the owner’s policy, the cost could be factored into the sale of the property.
+Depending on the insurance provider and the state in which you live, title insurance premiums can vary.
+A policy can cost $500 – $3,500.
+If the seller is purchasing the owner’s policy, the cost could be factored into the sale of the property.

 The insurance process is usually initiated by a third party, such as a closing agent, once the property purchase agreement has been completed.
-It’s not uncommon for both a lender’s and an owner’s policy to be required by this process in order to make sure all parties involved are protected.
+It’s not uncommon for both a lender’s and an owner’s policy to be required by this process to ensure all parties involved are protected.
 Both policies can be purchased for the one-time fee mentioned.

 Do You Really Need Title Insurance?

 Although lender’s title insurance is almost always required, an owner’s policy is optional.
-That being said, the consequences of not purchasing owner’s title insurance can be dire.
-Should unpaid taxes, outstanding liens or fines for code violations rear their ugly head after the property has been purchased, then the financial burden will fall solely upon the uninsured homeowner.
+The consequences of not purchasing the owner’s title insurance can be dire.
+Should unpaid property taxes, outstanding liens or fines for code violations rear their ugly head after the property has been purchased, then the financial burden will fall solely upon the uninsured homeowner.

 Buying a home can be a stressful experience.
 Fortunately, there are ways to protect yourself, including title insurance, which can offer peace of mind.
 If you’re ready to start looking for a new home, make sure you choose the right title company to help you in your search.
-There’s a lot of information to sort through and a lot of options to consider, and Rocket Mortgage® is a good place to start.
+There’s a lot of information to sort through and many options to consider.
+Contact Rocket Mortgage® today.